IsaacScript/isaacscript/packages/docs/docs/main/example-mod.md

 const GREEN_CANDLE_COLLECTIBLE_TYPE = Isaac.GetItemIdByName("Green Candle");
 ```

-This is a constant, so we name it with all capital letters and with snake_case.
+This is a constant, so we name it with all capital letters and with SHOUTING_SNAKE_CASE.
 Put this at the top of the file next to the "MOD_NAME" constant.

 <br />